SystemsApproach/ops/lifecycle.rst

 * The CD toolchain instantiates the set of Docker Images, as specified by name in one or more Helm Charts.
-Since these image names include the semantic version number, by know the corresponding software version being deployed.
+Since these image names include the semantic version number, by convention, we know the corresponding software version being deployed.

 * Each Helm Chart is also checked into a repository, and hence, has its own version number.
 Each time a Helm Chart changes, because the